Tools for your docs: Docusaurus and MkDocs Material

 6. Type cd test-docusaurus-docs to go to the folder with installed Docusaurus.

-7. Type npm start to start a live server for opening the docs site in your browser on local host.
+7. Type npm start to start a hot reload server for opening the docs site in your browser on local host.

 NPM start